 If an accident is severe and involves serious property damage or injuries, there is no question that you should inform your insurance company.
 Your insurance policy will state that reporting an accident is a requirement and you could well need the protection of your coverage.
 Many states will also have a legal requirement that you inform law enforcement, and there could be serious consequences for failing to report the incident.

-It can be hard to know what to do for minor accidents.
-Car accidents like a low-speed fender bender or a single car collision with a garden fence can be confusing.
-Waiting for the police and dealing with paperwork can be daunting.
-However, it is always worth the time and effort to get your car insurance company involved.
+However, for more minor accidents – such as a low-speed fender bender or a single car collision with a garden fence – many people are less sure whether it is worth the time and effort to still get their insurance company involved.

-People might want to avoid involving their insurance companies for many reasons, including:
+People might want to avoid involving their insurance companies for a number of reasons, including:

-In a worst-case scenario, you might suffer whiplash injuries in the days after a car accident.
-If you failed to gather the basic details of the other driver (because you both agreed there was no harm done), you would pay for your medical care out of your own pocket.
+In a worse-case scenario, you might suffer whiplash injuries in the days after a car accident, but have failed to even gather the basic details of the other driver because you both agreed there was no harm done.

 People often also underestimate the extent of the damage their vehicles have sustained.
 A small bodywork scratch might be hiding greater chassis damage, while a dinged fender might require an expensive replacement.
 In fact, there is a lot of research to suggest that even low-speed collisions can produce thousands of dollars of vehicle damage, even when the car appears unharmed.

 When situations like these occur, it can be problematic to return to your insurance company much later to make a claim.
 If you have also not reported the incident to the police, there may be no record of the accident even happening.
 Your insurance may doubt your story, penalize you for reporting the incident late, or even deny your coverage altogether.
 This could be particularly challenging if you are facing a heavy medical expenses claim from the other party.